cirruslabs/tart/docs/licensing.md

 ??? note "Host CPU Core usage"
     The virtual CPU cores of Tart VMs are not tied to specific physical cores of the host CPU.
 Instead, for optimal performance
-    Tart VMs automatically try to balance compute between all available cores of the host CPU.
+    Tart VMs will automatically try to balance compute between all available cores of the host CPU.
 As a result, all performance and energy-efficient cores of the host CPU are always counted towards the license usage.